Margarida021/WebPortfolio/README.md

 # WebPortfolio

-My webportfolio to showcase my skills and projects online
+My webportfolio to showcase my skills and projects online.
+Languages used: HTML, CSS and Javascript